kjnelan/SacraReg/README.md

-# Current Project
+# ChurchInfo

 ChurchInfo (http://www.churchdb.org/) is a free church database program to help churches track members, families, groups, pledges and payments.
+The most recent release of ChurchInfo added support for electronic donations via Vanco.
+The next release will be focused on adding "self-service" capability so church members can register and maintain their own personal information.

 The ChurchInfo project is managed at Sourceforge http://sourceforge.net/projects/churchinfo/ but I try to sync this repo with every release..

-# New Project
+# ChurchCRM

-A new project has been forked from the stable church info project is now called Church Web CRM with the goal of brining new featuers and creating a responsive application.
+A new project has been forked from the stable church info project is now called Church Web CRM with the goal of bringing new featuers and creating a responsive application.

 ##Links